0 User Reviews

 24-hour support

-Other than the setup guides, support is primarily via 24/7 live chat.
-A ticketed email system is also in place.
+In addition to the setup guides available on its website, support is available via 24/7 live chat and an email ticket system.
 When I contacted SaferVPN’s support via live chat, responses were almost instant, and very friendly.

-I do not consider it fair to expect front-line support staff to have in-depth technical knowledge, but I was a little annoyed to be repeatedly given “I can assure you that we use the best possible encryption” answers when asking for details.
+I do not consider it fair to expect front-line support staff to have in-depth technical knowledge.
+However, I was a little annoyed when they refused to provide information about encryption implemntation, and instead told me “I can assure you that we use the best possible encryption.”

-More importantly, when my queries were escalated via ticketed email for attention by more knowledgeable staff members, I found the answers rather unsatisfactory.
-Good examples of this are when I asked about Chrome extension security, and when I unable to discover if perfect forward secrecy is deployed.
+More importantly, when my queries were escalated via ticketed email for attention by more knowledgeable staff members, I found the answers to remain unsatisfactory.
+Good examples of this are when I asked about Chrome extension security, and when I was ultimately unable to discover if perfect forward secrecy is deployed as part of its encryption implementation.

 Privacy and Security